New Rental Housing: April’s Grove

 Will this compete with other rental housing being developed by private developers?

 The need for year-round rental housing is so deep that even OPAL’s efforts will not solve it.
 A number of other projects are in the planning stages for Eastsound.
 Some will be available for year-round rental and others will be for seasonal or transient accommodations.
-The houses created by OPAL will always be available for year-round tenancy and will always be affordable.
+The houses created by OPAL will always be available for year-round tenancy and will always be affordable for people with low to moderate incomes.

 How is this different from what private developers are doing?